Efficient high-resolution refinement in cryo-EM with stochastic gradient descent

 In light of the dependence of the rate of convergence of SGD on the condition number of the Hessian $H$ given in Theorem~\ref{thm:sgd convergence} and equation~\eqref{eq:min iters}, Figure~\ref{fig:cond number plots}(a) suggests that the number of iterations required to reach a certain error grows exponentially with the resolution.
 Since the root cause is the large condition number at high resolution, we will address this issue by preconditioning the SGD iterations, specifically by using an approximation of the diagonal $D \in \mathbb{R}^{M_v \times M_v}$ of $H$:

-\begin{remark} For fixed $\sigma, \tau$, taking $\lambda=\sigma^2/\tau^2$ and known poses, the matrix whose inverse appears in the M step of the EM algorithm in equation~\eqref{eq:em v} is the full Hessian matrix~\eqref{eq:hessian} of the loss function.
-Therefore, EM implicitly solves the conditioning issue that is problematic for SGD, and in our preconditioning approach, we aim to approximate, using mini-batches, this gradient scaling that EM applies at every iteration. \end{remark} With the facts above regarding the condition number of the Hessian of the loss function, we now proceed to estimate the diagonal preconditioner for this matrix.
+\begin{remark} For fixed $\sigma, \tau$, taking $\lambda=\sigma^2/\tau^2$ and known poses, the matrix whose inverse appears in the M step of the EM algorithm in equation~\eqref{eq:em v} is the full Hessian matrix $H$ in~\eqref{eq:hessian} of the loss function, and so the M step becomes:

+Therefore, EM implicitly solves the conditioning issue that is problematic for SGD, and in our preconditioning approach, we aim to approximate, using mini-batches, the diagonal part of this gradient scaling that EM applies at every iteration. \end{remark} With the facts above regarding the condition number of the Hessian of the loss function, we now proceed to estimate the diagonal preconditioner for this matrix.